vic-ma/howtodismantle.github.io/_posts/2025-04-26-Breaking-the-Ice-How-SAP-Integration-Suite-and-Peakboard-Hub-Became-Best-Friends.md

 ![image](/assets/2025-04-26/010.png)

 Next, we get an API key.
 You can learn how to do this in our [Peakboard Hub API getting started](/Cracking-the-code-Part-I-Getting-started-with-Peakboard-Hub-API.html) article.
 We also need a valid SAP BTP account.

-Finally, we create a new package and a new Integration Flow.
+And finally, we create a new package and a new integration flow.

 ## Build the integration flow